flatcar-archive/flatcar-docs/docs/container-runtimes/use-a-custom-docker-or-containerd-version.md

 ---
-title: Use a custom Docker or containerd version
+title: Using a custom Docker or containerd version
+linktitle: Using custom versions
+description: How to download and run a different version of docker or containerd than the one shipped by Flatcar.
-weight: 10
+weight: 30
 aliases:
     - ../os/use-a-custom-docker-or-containerd-version
 ---